Skip to content

 A post-publication change to the original article

 can only be made where the error affects the discoverability, visibility and citability of the article.
-For example, corrections can be made to author names, titles and abstracts, or changes to affiliations, footnotes and/or acknowledgments in order to meet the requirements of a funding body, or those related to legal issues.
-Please note, IOP Publishing has a specific policy relating to name changes, which includes instructions on how to make a request.
-Read the policy here.
+For example, corrections can be made to author names, titles and abstracts.
+We only allow changes to affiliations, footnotes and/or acknowledgments in order to meet the requirements of a funding body, or those related to legal issues.
+Please contact the journal email address to request changes in these categories.

 In the case of a corrigendum or erratum, the PDF of the correction article will be attached to the online version of the original article, and a link created between the corrigendum/erratum article and the original article to make readers and other users/systems aware of the correction.